 Get an overview of the customs declarations

-From 2017, Norwegian Customs will offer a customs declaration overview as a new service in Altinn.
+Norwegian Customs offers a customs declaration overview as service in Altinn.
 The purpose of the solution is to offer all enterprises registered in the Central Co-ordinating Register for Legal Entities an overview of their own customs declarations.

 All enterprises that have declared goods to the Norwegian Customs will receive a monthly overview of all customs declarations pertaining to their own organisation.
 One overview per customer number will be prepared.
 TVINN is the source of the information in the overview.
 The customs declaration overview will be made available on the first working day following the end of the previous month.
 When a new overview becomes available in Altinn, the organisation will be notified by Altinn by e-mail.

 The first customs declaration overview was made available in February 2017.
 The overview contains customs declarations from January 2017.